 Have you ever thought of investing in a second property and starting a short term rental business?
 What are some considerations when renovating, launching and managing a short term rental?
-Today I'm sharing 10 important lessons I've learned while renovating a 60 year old lake cottage and turning it into a vacation rental.
+Today I’m sharing 10 important lessons I’ve learned while renovating two 60 year old lake cottages and turning them into vacation rentals.

-Last year my husband Sean and I completely gutted and renovated a small lakefront cabin.
+In 2020 my husband Sean and I completely gutted and renovated a small lakefront cabin.
 In August 2021, we launched Our Little Lake House as a short term vacation rental.
-Over the course of the last several months, I've learned a LOT about renovating and managing a short term rental.
-It's been a whole lot of work, but the process of having a vacation rental has been incredibly rewarding.
-If you're thinking of starting a short term rental business, here are all the things I've learned that you'll want to know too!
+Then, in the Spring of 2023 we renovated and launched a second vacation rental: Our Tiny Lake House.
+Over the course of the last couple of years, I’ve learned a LOT about renovating and managing a short term rental.
+It’s been a whole lot of work, but the process of having a vacation rental has been incredibly rewarding.
+If you’re thinking of starting a short term rental business, here are all the things I’ve learned that you’ll want to know too!

 Things I Learned Starting a Short Term Rental